EspressoLogicCafe/CALiveAPICreatorAdminCLI/README.md

 ## Description

-This is a command-line tool to administer API Creator servers.
-It allows the creation, modification and deletion of many common objects, such as projects, database connection, resources and rules.
+This is a command-line tool to administer CA Live API Creator (LAC) servers.
+It allows the creation, modification and deletion of many common objects, such as apis, database connection, resources and rules.

 ## Installation